Eligibility and pre-enrolment

 In most cases your assessor will be the same person you had as your tutor during the webinar portions of the course.
 Our trainers' profiles can be found here.

 Students must complete one unit assessment per month.
-Students have twelve months, from the commencement of the first day of their course, to complete all assessments.
+Students have 12 months, from the commencement of the first day of their course, to complete all assessments.
 Extenuating circumstances can be taken into consideration but you must be prepared to stay on track in completing your assessments.
 We will support you in completing the assessments through our online portal, student webinars and tutorials and interviews with subject matter experts from the sector.

 Extenuating circumstances can be taken into consideration but you must be prepared to stay on track in completing your assessments.
 We will support you in completing the assessments through our online portal, student webinars and tutorials and interviews with subject matter experts from the sector.

 Assessments should be submitted as they are completed.
 Students are expected to complete one assessment per month.
-There is a deadline of 3 mandated units per quarter.
+There is a deadline of three mandated units per quarter.
 The deadlines will be reflected in the student portal.

 Please contact your trainer directly for any questions regarding assessments or course material.
 This can be done via the student portal.
 We will also support you in completing the assessments through our online portal, student webinars and tutorials and interviews with subject matter experts from the sector.